XIZEYE/xizeye.github.io/_pages/about.md

 	 * *Thesis*: [On the estimation of Heston-Nandi GARCH using returns and/or options: a simulation-based approach](https://ir.lib.uwo.ca/etd/7923/)<br/><br/>
  * BMath in Mathematical Finance, Pure Mathematics Minor, University of Waterloo, Waterloo, ON, Canada.
 2015 - 2019.
 	 * Graduated with distinction
-	 * University of Waterloo President's Scholarship.
-2015 - 2019.
+         * Faculty of Mathematics Entrance Scholarship
-	 * Faculty of Mathematics Entrance Scholarship.
+         * University of Waterloo President's Scholarship

 Contact
 ------